Ticketedmoon/skybreak-unix-environment/vim/my_vim_cmd_sheet.md

 `a{A}` - append text after cursor

 `dw` - delete word up to next word.
-`dW` - delete word up to next word block.
+`dW` - delete word up to next WORD.
 `de` - delete word up to end of word.
-`dE` - delete word up to end of word block.
+`dE` - delete word up to end of WORD.
 `dt{A}` - delete next characeters to {A}, where A is a character.
 `dT{A}` - delete previous characters to {A}, where A is a character.